Apple Via del Corso will be one of the company's most important stores globally.

 The new Rome store will not only sell Apple products and offer customer assistance - reports Il Messaggero - it will also be a cultural space, holding both technology workshops and live music events, similar to Milan's Piazza Liberty which held performances by artists such as Ludovico Einaudi in 2019.

-"With this important new store, we will move our talented teams and activities from RomaEst to the centre of Rome, where we will significantly increase our service capacity and offer free and world-class 'Today at Apple' sessions", said Deirdre O'Brien, Apple's senior vice president of Retail + People.
+"With this important new store, we will move our talented teams and activities from RomaEst to the centre of Rome, where we will significantly increase our service capacity and offer free and world-class 'Today at Apple' sessions," Deirdre O'Brien, Apple's senior vice president of Retail + People, said last year.

 Apple currently has 2,100 employees in Italy, a figure that has grown by almost 50 per cent since 2015.